 while the other three bosons $\mu=1,2,3$ create the three triplet states (corresponding to the index $\mu=x,y,z$ )

-The important difference between the $\mathrm{SU}(2)$ and the $\mathrm{SU}(4)$ SBs is that coherent states of the latter include intra-dimer singlet states, meaning that the intra-dimer entanglement is already built-in the $\mathrm{SU}(4)$ coherent states of the path-integral formulation and only the inter-dimer entanglement must be generated via the inclusion of quantum fluctuations.
-As expected from this simple observation, we will see in the next sections that the $\mathrm{SU}(4)$ SB theory (large-$N$ expansion) is indeed much more accurate than the $\mathrm{SU}(2)$ SB theory for low-dimensional coupled-dimer systems.
+The important difference between the $\mathrm{SU}(2)$ and the $\mathrm{SU}(4)$ SBs is that coherent states of the latter include entangled intra-dimer singlet and triplet states, meaning that the intra-dimer entanglement is already built-in the $\mathrm{SU}(4)$ coherent states of the path-integral formulation and only the inter-dimer entanglement must be generated via the inclusion of quantum fluctuations.
+As expected from this simple observation, we will see in the next sections that the large-$N$ expansion of the $\mathrm{SU}(4)$ SB theory is indeed much more accurate than the large-$N$ expansion of the $\mathrm{SU}(2)$ SB theory for low-dimensional coupled-dimer systems.